 - detailed quarterly reports on the financials

-- an annual K-1 for your tax returns
+- an annual K-1 for your tax benefits

 When I’d first heard the term apartment syndication, I didn’t have a clue what it involved.

-After not only learning but investing in several, I wanted to make the process of investing in them clearer for the readers of the Debt Free Dr site.
+After not only learning but investing in several, I wanted to make the process of investing clearer for the readers of the Debt Free Dr site.

-It even challenged me to create a group, the Doctor Investors Circle, for high-income professionals wanting to learn more and invest in an apartment syndication.
+It even challenged me to create a group, the Passive Investors Circle, for high level professionals wanting to learn more and potentially invest.